 Every semester Abbie Goldberg has approximately 8 undergraduate research assistants working in the lab.
 Students work on transcribing, coding, and other projects.
 More advanced students can take on leadership positions within the lab.
 To be considered for a research assistant position in the lab, students

 must have at least a 3.0 GPA, be able to make at least a one-year commitment, and show a strong interest in research related to adoption, sexual orientation, gender, parenthood, and/or diverse families more generally.
 Most undergraduate students who work in the lab choose to work in the lab for more than a year.
-Thus, students should ideally apply for a research assistant position in their sophomore or junior years.
-Undergraduate students who are interested in applying for a research assistant position should contact Dr. Goldberg via email.
+Thus, students should ideally apply for a research assistant position in their second or third year at Clark.
+Undergraduate students who are interested in applying for a research assistant position should use this online form.

 adoption in the Diverse Families Lab that I decided to pursue a career working in the adoption field.
 I recently started working at a social service agency as an adoption social worker.
 I primarily work with people adopting children from the foster care system.
 I also assist with international and private adoptions.
 I am really enjoying the work I am doing.
 I really appreciate being a part of a lab that allowed me to get to this point.” — Clark University graduate

 Sample titles of honors theses and capstone research projects that Dr. Goldberg has supervised:

 - Gay dads raising daughters: Challenging heteronormative gender socialization practices.

 - Making a family: How single mothers by choice define kinship.

 - Somebody to lean on: Parents’ perceptions of the availability and effectiveness of support in foster-care adoptions.